The Potential of Theralase®'s Anti-Cancer Therapy ("ACT")

-Theralase’s® lead PDC, TLD-1433, is an exciting new drug candidate for the treatment for NMIBC and has been proven to be safe and effective in early clinical studies in the destruction of NMIBC.
-TLD-1433 has shown early promise for various cancers in pre-clinical investigations such as: Glio Blastoma Multiforme (“GBM”), a deadly form of brain cancer and Non-Small Cell Lung Cancer (“NSCLC”), the leading cause of cancer death.
+Theralase’s® lead Photo Dynamic Compound ("PDC"), TLD-1433, is an exciting new drug candidate for the treatment for NMIBC and has been proven to be safe and effective in a Phase Ib clinical study in the safe and effective treatment of NMIBC.
+TLD-1433 has shown early promise for various cancers in pre-clinical investigations such as: Glio Blastoma Multiforme (“GBM”), (a deadly form of brain cancer) and Non-Small Cell Lung Cancer (“NSCLC”), the leading cause of cancer death.

-The principal focus of Theralase® is oncology through a robust pipeline utilizing the lead PDC, TLD-1433, and associated drug formulations.
+The principal focus of Theralase®'s ACT division is oncology through research and development of our lead PDC, TLD-1433, and associated drug formulations.

-Once the majority of the planned 20 clinical study sites are launched for the pivotal Phase II NMIBC clinical study (“Study II”), Theralase® plans to commence a new human clinical study and is currently researching and developing the next cancer indications using Rutherrin®, a proprietary formulation of the lead PDC TLD-1433 combined with transferrin.
+Once the majority of the planned 15 clinical study sites are launched, enrolling and treating patients is the pivotal Phase II NMIBC clinical study (“Study II”), Theralase® plans to commence a new human clinical study and is currently researching and developing the next cancer indications using Rutherrin®, a proprietary formulation of the lead PDC TLD-1433, combined with transferrin.

 |Discovery||Preclinical||Phase I||Phase II||Phase III|